noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

   - flow has all the benefits of typescript with 0 of the limitations
   - fk typescript

+## gotchas
+  - the `?` before the type marks the type as maybe, i.e. null|undefined|type
+  - the `?` before the `:` in an object prop definition marks the prop as optional, i.e. can be missing from the object
+    - `someObj = { optionalProp?: ?number}`
+      - the prop is optional and can be missing
+      - the value can be null|undefined|number
 ## terms
   - refinement: the ability for a static type checker to be able to tell the type of variable a mixed/any/etc type is. usually occurs within an if/case statement before use of the variable